mohammadhammadi/flutter_base_project/README.md

 ## App Overview

 The app's home page fetches user data from a free API using `dio` for API requests and displays it in a list.
 Each list item shows the user's name, email, and profile image.
 The user can swipe any list item to delete it.
 The list can also be refreshed by swiping down.
+In case of error, error screen will be displayed

 When a list item is pressed, a bottom modal is shown, providing more detailed information about the user.